rse/rundown/README.md

 **Rundown** is a toolkit for rendering *rundown scripts* for teleprompting.
-It reads a *Microsoft Word* format file (`*.docx`) as its "single source of truth", extracts columns of a particular table from it, and renders typographically strong and smooth scrolling HTML output for use in a browser-based teleprompting scenario.
+It reads a *Microsoft Word* format file (`*.docx`) as its "single source of truth", extracts columns of a particular table from it, and renders a typographically strong and smooth scrolling HTML output for use in a browser-based teleprompting scenario.

 **Rundown** consists of a library, providing the base functionality, and both a command-line interface and Web user interface for driving the functionality.
-The teleprompting view can be ad-hoc in batch, continuously in batch, or interactively rendered.
+The teleprompting view can be rendered ad-hoc in batch, continuously in batch, or interactively.

-Additionally, **Rundown** can remote control *Microsoft PowerPoint* for aligning a companion slideset, or remote control *Bitfocus Companion* for driving dependent aspects of an event, like audio and video.
+Additionally, **Rundown** can remote control *Microsoft PowerPoint* for driving a companion slideset, or remote control *Bitfocus Companion* for driving dependent aspects of an event, like audio and video.
-Finally, **Rundown** supports an optional, cool Speech-to-Text-based auto-scrolling functionality.
+Finally, **Rundown** optionally provides a cool Speech-to-Text-based auto-scrolling functionality.

 Impressions